TypicalDefender/entangleDB/README.md

 (cd husky/cloud && ./build.sh)
 ```

-A command-line client can be built and used with the node on `localhost` port `9605`:
+Client can be used to connect with the node on `localhost` port `9605`:

 ```
 cargo run --release --bin entanglesql